laserkelvin/cookiecutter-pytorch-project/README.rst

 .. badges-end

-Cookiecutter_ template for a PyTorch research project, including all of the best Python development practices from the `Hypermodern Python`_ article series and associated cookiecutter.
+Cookiecutter_ template for an opinionated PyTorch research project, including all of the best Python development practices from the `Hypermodern Python`_ article series and associated cookiecutter.